Wedding tips for you new brides and grooms to be! Enjoy these helpful tips that can make your day and experience better : )

-Planning a wedding is hard and I always do my best to help out so I’ve put together some useful tips and advice from my experience.
-Feel free to ask me any other questions you may have that are not on this list and I’ll do my best to help.
+Planning a wedding is hard and I always do my best to help out so free to ask me any other questions you may have that are not on this list and I’ll do my best to help.

 Hair & Makeup

-When you’re figuring out your timeline for hair & make up always add 30 min to the estimated time that it will be done.
+When figuring out your timeline for hair and make up always add 30 min to the time that it will be done.
 Hair and makeup might be the #1 reason for weddings falling behind.
 Always have a 30 min buffer.
 If you have more then just a few brides maids then you may want to add even up to 45 min.

-Deciding on how many people will be getting ready with you can determine how busy or calm the environment is while you get ready which can directly effect your mood.
+Deciding on how many people will be getting ready with you is also important.
+More or less people and the size of space can either make it a calm environment or chaotic.
 Think about the space you’ll be getting ready in and how many people you can comfortably fit while getting ready.
-Having large windows in the room for nice light is something you should consider having when determining your getting ready space.
+Having large windows in the building for nice light is also something to consider.

-If you’ve booked an indoor location for your ceremony please take a note of how much light is available and if flash photography is allowed.
-Ask if the photographer is allowed to roam freely in the area or if there are areas we cannot be during the ceremony which can limit the angles we can shoot from.
+For indoor ceremonies take a note of how much light is available and if flash photography is allowed.
+Ask if the photographer is allowed to roam freely in the area or if there are areas we cannot be during the ceremony.
+Which can limit the angles we can shoot from.

 Outdoor ceremonies can be great if you have good light.
 The best time is usually 2-3 hours before sunset because the sun is lower in the sky and can evenly light everyone.
 Having 1 person in shade and the other in sunlight can be very tough so if you have an outdoor ceremony consider where the sun will be in the sky and if you need to be in shade or not.
 High noon out in the open on a sunny day can be very uncomfortable for long periods of time.
 Always be weary of rain and have a back up plan that can be executed quickly.